Where to Stay in Sapa

 Views from Sapa Odyssey Hostel

 A mild-mannered trek separates Ta Phin Village from Sapa.
 This is a popular destination for short treks, with many people opting to stay in Ta Phin to avoid the buzz of Sapa Town 12km south.
-Ta Phin is the home of both the Black H’mong and the Red Dao, two proud hill tribes easily distinguishable by the black or red bandanas atop their heads.
+Ta Phin is the home of both the Black Hmong and the Red Dao, two proud hill tribes easily distinguishable by the black or red bandanas atop their heads.
+Let's find out what those accommodations brought to you by Incredible Asia Journeys!

-The much smaller number of accommodation options compared with Sapa Town evidences the genuine nature of Ta Phin, and there are few options more genuine than Sapa Heavenly Homestay, a wide, wooden stilt house operated by a Black H’mong local called Mr. Dat.
-Beds are very comfortable, the food is of a deliciously local flavour and the hospitality of Mr. Dat and his family knows no bounds.
+The much smaller number of accommodation options compared with Sapa Town evidences the genuine nature of Ta Phin, and there are few options more genuine than Sapa Heavenly Homestay, a wide, wooden stilt house operated by a Black H’mong local called Mr Dat.
+The beds are very comfortable, the food is of a deliciously local flavour and the hospitality of Mr. Dat and his family knows no bounds.

 Sapa Heavenly Homestay – (Search on Booking.com) - +84 975 565 308